-Very often when a couple is going through a divorce there are many financial issues that need to be sorted out, such as child support, child custody, division of assets and debts.
+Very often when a couple is going through a divorce there are many financial issues that need to be sorted out, such as child support, child custody, division of assets, and debts.
 However, the financial issue that causes the most confusion and apprehension is spousal support.
 Everyone understands the need to pay child custody, in order to help the custodial parent, provide a standard of living for their child.
 The angst that surrounds this topic is related to the fact that the person paying the spousal support, whether male or female does not understand why this needs to be paid.

-Spousal support in Florida
+Spousal Support in Florida

 The aim of spousal support, which in other states is referred to as alimony, is to aid the party with lower income during the divorce proceeding and in some cases to support and better their quality of life even after the divorce has been concluded.
-It is a very popular myth that it is only men who get the short end of the straw and end up having to pay spousal support to their ex -partner.
+It is a very popular myth that it is only men who get the short end of the straw and end up having to pay spousal support to their ex-partner.
 It can also be in fact, the female party that has to pay their ex-spouse spousal support.
-In Florida even if a party is receiving child support, they will more often than not still be awarded the spousal support also.
+In Florida even if a party is receiving child support, they will more often than not still be awarded spousal support also.

 In the state of Florida, a party can be awarded two types of spousal support, temporary and permanent.
 Temporary spousal support is usually just awarded for the length that the divorce proceedings last.
 This type of spousal support is awarded from the date the petition for divorce is failed up and until the divorce is finalized.
-Permanent spousal support on the other hand, is paid after the date of divorce also.
+Permanent spousal support, on the other hand, is paid after the date of divorce also.
 The amount of time that the permanent spousal support has to be paid varies on different factors.
 It may have to be paid for a certain time period or in some cases indefinitely.
-This duration is dependant completely on the length of the marriage.
+This duration is dependent completely on the length of the marriage.
 If the marriage was short-term then the duration of the spousal support will be ten years or less.
-Generally, for short-term marriages spousal support is paid for half of the duration of the marriage.
-For a long-term marriage the rules are a bit more complicated.
+Generally, for short-term marriages, spousal support is paid for half of the duration of the marriage.
+For a long-term marriage, the rules are a bit more complicated.
 The amount awarded is dependant on various factors such as: